 - Keep your pet out of your bedroom at all times

 - Keep your bedroom door closed

-- Place a filter over the air intact vent of your bedroom
+- Place a HEPA air filter in your bedroom

 - Talk to your doctor about using your inhaled medicines before visits to a home that has pets